Metro train collides with bus in downtown Los Angeles, injuring more than 50, 2 seriously

-LOS ANGELES — (AP) — At least 55 people were hurt, two seriously, when a Metro train and a University of Southern California transport bus collided Tuesday in downtown Los Angeles, officials said.
+LOS ANGELES — (AP) — At least 55 people were hurt, two seriously, when a Metro light rail train and a University of Southern California shuttle bus collided Tuesday along a busy thoroughfare in downtown Los Angeles, officials said.

 Two victims were hospitalized with serious injuries and 16 others were transported in fair condition, the department said.
 Another 37 people were treated at the scene.